2captcha/2captcha-php/README.md

 # PHP Module for 2Captcha API
-The easiest way to quickly integrate [2Captcha] into your code to automate solving of any types of captcha.
+The easiest way to quickly integrate [2Captcha] captcha solving service into your code to automate solving of any types of captcha.

 - [Installation](#installation)
   - [Composer](#composer)